Acceptable Behavior for Library Users

 - Consuming food or beverages beyond the approved guidelines or improper disposal of food or drink

 - Using library facilities inappropriately, such as putting coverings over windows.

 C. Behaviors that endanger or threaten others are prohibited.
 For example:

 - Threatening users either verbally or with potential weapons

 - Obstructing stairways, aisles or entrances/exits

-- Use of bicycles, in-line skates or skateboards in the building
+- Use of bicycles, in-line skates, skateboards or other recreational wheeled vehicles in the building

 - Entering non-public areas of the library

 - Opening emergency exits or engaging emergency alarms when there is no emergency

 - Bringing animals into the library, with the exception of University authorized animals, such as service animals